Ankit64s/tabSelector/README.md

 ## Files

 - `index.html`: The main HTML file that contains the project structure.
-- `style.css`: The CSS file that styles the project, including background and hover effects.
+- `styles.css`: The CSS file that styles the project, including background and hover effects.
 - `script.js`: The JavaScript file that adds interactivity to the project, enabling content switching.